kamilkisiela/graphql-hive/docs/TESTING.md

 Keep in mind that integration tests are running a combination of 2 Docker Compose files:

-1. `docker-compose.community.yml` - this is also used for self-hosting Hive, so this file contains all services and configurations needed for running Hive core (without SaaS-specific services, like billing).
+1. `docker-compose.community.yml` - this is also used for self-hosting Hive, so this file contains all services and configurations needed for running Hive core (without Cloud-specific services, like billing).
-2. `docker-compose.integration.yaml` - An extension and overrides file: we are using that file to run local services such as CloudFlare CDN mock, external composition service and so on - this is done in order to mock a complete Hive SaaS environment and test all features. **This file also includes overrides such as environment variables that are specific only for integration testing - so make sure to choose wisely where to add environment variables!**
+2. `docker-compose.integration.yaml` - An extension and overrides file: we are using that file to run local services such as CloudFlare CDN mock, external composition service and so on - this is done in order to mock a complete Hive Cloud environment and test all features. **This file also includes overrides such as environment variables that are specific only for integration testing - so make sure to choose wisely where to add environment variables!**